How old do I have to be to participate?

 I heard about a $50 architecture camp at DAAP…how can this camp cost so little?

 This camp opportunity is one that is specific to young inner-city students and is offered in collaboration with support from some of the local architecture firms.
 This is a daytime camp geared to middle school children and is not an immersive, residential pre-college program.
+This camp is not apart of DAAPCamps, but rather, it is run through our architecture department.
+For further information on this camp please call 556-4290.

 Do you offer a discount for UC employees?